Latest News

 OCUA's Air Quality Measures

-As you may have seen, there is an air quality warning in place for Ottawa.
-For the safety of members, OCUA will be implementing the Ultimate Canada Air Quality Policy for all leagues and programs.
+For the safety of members, OCUA will be following the Ultimate Canada Air Quality Policy for all leagues and programs.

 You can find the policy here if you would like to read it in full: Ultimate Canada (canadianultimate.com)